import math

 line = geod.Inverse(lat[i], lon[i], lat[i + 1], lon[i + 1])

-if bearings:
+if tracks:

 elif len(lat) == 1: